Early College at Guilford: Academics

 Students at the Early College at Guilford follow a rigorous academic schedule throughout all four years.
-Underclassmen (freshmen and sophomores) take almost all honors and AP classes.
+Underclassmen (freshmen and sophomores) take almost all honors, Pre-AP and AP classes required for graduation.
 Classes are taught on a modified block schedule with holidays that align with Guilford County Schools’ schedule.
 Most students say that sophomore year is the hardest with a very rigorous schedule.
 That year, students can take up to 7 AP courses in both semesters, with AP US History, AP Environmental Science, AP English Language and Composition as required courses and electives including AP Calculus AB, AP Calculus BC, AP Psychology, AP Macroeconomics and AP Statistics.
 Freshmen are required to take the PSAT while sophomores are required to take the PSAT, the Pre-ACT and the March SAT.
-The AP Exam pass rate in 2022 was 99%.
+The AP Exam pass rate in the 2025-2026 school year at the Early College at Guilford was near perfect being 98%.
+Additionally, their AP participation rate as well as English proficiency was 100%.